Sivabalan10/Utrackk/README.md

-## UTRACKK - Staff and Professor Availability Checker
+## UTRACKK - Staff Availability Checker

 UTRACKK is a robust web application designed to simplify the process of monitoring staff and professor availability within educational institutions.
 With features like a complaint box and secure mark entering system, UTRACKK offers a comprehensive solution to enhance administrative efficiency and user experience.